ELLIOTTCABLE/blog/posts/markright.markdown

 Next, hyphens.
 It's not really visually a big deal, but something nobody seems to care about is the proliferation of the hyphen-minus character.
 Don't know what that is?
 It's the character in the middle of the word "hyphen-minus".
-There's actually a proper Unicode character for a [hyphen][wikipedia hyphen] (that is, the dash that separates two parts of a word), I'd love to see any single ASCII hyphen-minus characters with no space (only normal characters) on either side be replaced by a true hyphen.
+There's actually a proper Unicode character for a [hyphen][wikipedia-hyphen] (that is, the dash that separates two parts of a word), I'd love to see any single ASCII hyphen-minus characters with no space (only normal characters) on either side be replaced by a true hyphen.